German tanks in World War II: Maus

 The Maus was a super-heavy tank, heavier than the Löwe.
 It translates to "Mouse" in German.
-Only 2 prototypes were built, one of which was incomplete, and only one had the turret mounted, which was later destroyed.
+Only two prototypes were built, one of which was incomplete, and only one had the turret mounted, which was later destroyed.
 The other chassis was captured by the Soviets, who later mounted the turret from the other, completed Maus, which had its chassis destroyed at the end of the war by demolition charges.

 E-100

-Number Built—1 incomplete

 The Panzerkampfwagen E-100 (Gerät 383) (TG-01) was a German super-heavy tank design developed near the end of World War II.
 Only one chassis was produced with no turret made.

 Panzer IX and Panzer X

 The Panzer IX and X were 2 fictional super-heavy tank designs created for propaganda and counterintelligence purposes.

 Ratte

-Number built—0

 The Ratte was the heaviest tank design of World War II German tanks.
 Ratte translates to "Rat".
 It was cancelled before any work was started on it.